 - Frontotemporal dementia.
 This is a group of diseases characterized by the breakdown of nerve cells and their connections in the frontal and temporal lobes of the brain.
-These are the areas generally associated with personality, behavior and language.
-Common symptoms affect behavior, personality, thinking, judgment, and language and movement.
+These areas are associated with personality, behavior and language.
+Common symptoms affect behavior, personality, thinking, judgment, language and movement.

 - Mixed dementia.
 Autopsy studies of the brains of people age 80 and older who had dementia indicate that many had a combination of several causes.
 People with mixed dementia can have Alzheimer's disease, vascular dementia and Lewy body dementia.
 Studies are ongoing to determine how having mixed dementia affects symptoms and treatments.